Somme (river)

-The Somme (/sɒm/ SOM, /sʌm/ SUM; /fr/) is a river in Picardy, northern France.
+The Somme (/sɒm/ SOM, /sʌm/ SUM; /fr/; Picard: Sonme) is a river in Picardy, northern France.

 The river is 245 km in length, from its source in the high ground of the former Arrouaise Forest at Fonsomme near Saint-Quentin, to the Bay of the Somme, in the English Channel.
 It lies in the geological syncline which also forms the Solent.
 This gives it a fairly constant and gentle gradient where several fluvial terraces have been identified.

 Name

 The Somme river was known in ancient times as Samara.
 It presumably means 'the summery river', that is to say the 'quiet river', stemming from an adjective *sam-aro- ('summery') itself derived from the Celtic root *samo- ('summer').

 The city of Amiens was also known as Samarobriva (Gaulish: 'bridge on the Samara').
 It is attested by the early 1st century BC as the chief town of the Ambiani, an ancient Gallic tribe of the region.
 The modern department of Somme was named after this river.